cyl1238685387/-STIL-KDNet.-/README.md

 # STIL-KDNet

+## Abstract
-Abstract—In the task of remote sensing image change detection and segmentation, accurately identifying and segmenting changed regions is crucial for surface dynamic monitoring.
+In the task of remote sensing image change detection and segmentation, accurately identifying and segmenting changed regions is crucial for surface dynamic monitoring.
 Current meth- ods, when dealing with complex scenarios, have limited detection